 A collection of links to websites that may be of interest (Please report broken links to the website administrator)

-Environment Agency: Navigation on the River Thames may be restricted or closed in certain areas.
-Find out where and when these restrictions and closures are (regularly updated): River Thames: restrictions and closures.
+Environment Agency website: Navigation on the River Thames may be restricted or closed in certain areas.
+Find out where and when here: River Thames: restrictions and closures.

 The Port of London Authority has a page about rowing on the Tideway (the tidal part of the Thames from Teddington Lock to the sea) with details about the Tideway Code.